Eboreg/image2ascii/README.md

 But you are a highly cultured individual who shouldn't settle for that sad and pathetic baseline.
 Check out the `Image2ASCII` class for more options.

-## Everything you never wanted to know but somehow are reading right now anyway
+## Everything you never wanted to know

-This project is totally in alpha and makes no guarantees for anything whatsoever.
+This project is totally in beta and makes no guarantees for anything whatsoever.

 Shouts out to:
 * [Pillow](https://python-pillow.org/)